 Burleson was named the 19th head coach of Cowboy football on Dec.
 10, 2010, replacing the legendary Jimmie Keeling.
 Burleson served as the offensive line coach at Hardin-Simmons for five seasons.
 He had been the assistant head coach and recruiting coordinator since 2008.

 At HSU, he has also been the director of football operations and was directly responsible for maintaining the budget, equipment ordering and travel planning.
 He also was in charge of recruiting for the Cowboy program.

-Burleson has been married to the former Lois Lee for 14 years.
-He has two daughters Marisa (15) and Lainey (10).
+Burleson has been married to the former Lois Lee for 20 years.
+He has two daughters Marisa, a sophomore at HSU and Lainey.
 Lois is also a graduate of Hardin-Simmons.